merbanan/rtl_433/examples/README.md

 Many devices will send a frame multiple times, perhaps 3 or 4, as a form of redundancy.
 Many devices have non-robust checksums.
 If displaying a temperature, that is often not a big deal.
-If storing it in a datbase, bad data is troublesome.
-One could process multiple frames that arrive close in time and try to infer which are bad decodes and what the consensus data is, and from tha output one good frame.
+If storing it in a database, bad data is troublesome.
+One could process multiple frames that arrive close in time and try to infer which are bad decodes and what the consensus data is, and from that output one good frame.
 One could further reject physically implausible data (temp of fridge has been 2C and we just got a 30C reading), but this needs to recover from arbitrary situations so that would be tricky code to